mattparrilla/presentations/source/complexity-iceberg.md

 > * Hidden input
 > * "A function with side-causes has undocumented assumptions about what *external* factors it depends on."
-> * What does it need that isn't in the argument list
+> * What does it need that isn't in the argument list?

 ## Referential Transparency

-A pure, function can be replaced by the value it returns.
+A pure function can be replaced by the value it returns.

 >> referential transparency means that functional programs can be analyzed and evaluated as mathematics, and in true functional languages they can be optimized at compile time.